harsh317/Whatsapp-automatic_Zoom-bot-Twilio-pyatogui/README.md

 - ngrok http 5000
 - In twilio whatsapp sandbox Enter ngrok link and add sms path with it.Eg https://9567e17abc46.ngrok.io */sms*
 - Ready to Go
+- open watsapp and chat
+- ask for joke or send mails or join zoom meetings by sending link

 ## Tasks
 - handle exception when either link or meeting_id or meeting_password is not provided in whatsapp message